lambdaclass/curse_of_mirra/docs/src/how_to_create_projectiles.md

 At this point, our projectile should be good to go.
 The only step left is to assign our projectile to the skill desired.
 Each `SkillInfo.cs` has a reference for a **projectilePrefab**.
 Therefore, in the sibling folder, `ScriptableObjects > Skills` choose which skill, within each character, you would like to assign a projectile to and click on it.
 Once you do that, drag your projectile scriptable object to the **Projectile Prefab** input in that skill.

 On the other hand, `game.rs` sets each projectile behaviour.
-In that file, you should set the projectile's behaviour, to which skill it and to which skill it belongs to.
+In that file, you should set the projectile's behaviour and to which skill it belongs to.